gatsbyjs/gatsby-starter-default/src/contents/evolution.md

 #### Incidents in the #job-postings channel

 Starting in 2018, members of the community started asking hard questions about pay salary transparency.
-After several months of companies posting jobs and receiving push back, on January 19th 2019 the CEO of one of the more established companies got very angry in the public channel, and began to send direct messages to who he perceived as the main “trolls” “harassing” his company and employees.
+After several months of companies posting jobs and receiving push back, on May 2019 the CEO of one of the more established companies got very angry in the public channel, and began to send direct messages to who he perceived as the main “trolls” “harassing” his company and employees.
 These messages contained insults, as well as threats that the CEO would use his influence and connections to get people fired.
 In the aftermath, the CEO’s account was removed, but he also recognized he had crossed the line and publicly apologized and agreed not to return.

 This message set the tone for how different parts of the community experience this conflict would perceive what happened, and these perceptions continue to this day in the interviews held:
-The employers in Victoria are hostile, power-tripping, abusive leaders who don’t value their own employees and are using the slack of salary transparency to hide their low paying jobs and take advantage of anyone who cannot advocate for themselves - mostly minorities
+* The employers in Victoria are hostile, power-tripping, abusive leaders who don’t value their own employees and are using the lack of salary transparency to hide their low paying jobs and take advantage of anyone who cannot advocate for themselves - mostly minorities
-The men in YYJ Tech are angry, privileged trolls who are harassing companies and HR people when they don’t see a salary, or don’t see a salary they like
+* The men in YYJ Tech are angry, privileged trolls who are harassing companies and HR people when they don’t see a salary, or don’t see a salary they like

 There is anger on both sides, and there is frustration on both sides.
 This conflict has arisen on and off since then, including:
 * A long-standing CEO and founding member of Viatec repeatedly minimizing the experience of employees and minorities around pay transparency before being removed from the group
-* A female, immigrant CEO being barraged with negative comments, including being compared to a nazi, for her salary being “too low”
+* A female, immigrant CEO being barraged with negative comments, including being compared to a nazi, for her salary being perceived by the group as “too low”, experiencing a massive push back far beyond what any male, Canadian and/or white founders had experienced for similar situations

 Each time, the community reacted not only to the subsequent incidents themselves, but also to the continued intractable meta conflict.
 Perspectives on both sides continued to galvanize, and although many facts, opinions, requests for salary were made, and passionate comments were shared.
 However, despite the same conversations being revisited over the past four years, nothing has been resolved and no clear path forward presented itself across the community.
 Asking for salary information wasn’t changing any employers' minds, and the continued tone reached a tipping point where more and more community members were leaving the community en-mass.